Best Comment Plugin for WordPress Blog

-Fortunately, with WordPress and its native commenting system, adding a comments section is a snap!
-However, is the built-in system the one for you?
+Fortunately, with WordPress and its native commenting system, adding a comment section is a snap!

-1. WordPress Native Commenting System
+WordPress Native Comments

-With its built-in commenting system, WordPress has taken the guess work out of receiving comments.
+With its built-in commenting system, WordPress has taken the guesswork out of receiving comments.

 Bottom line: it’s ready to use when you are.

-The built-in WordPress commenting system stands out for its user friendliness.
+The built-in WordPress commenting system stands out for its user-friendliness.